"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Introduction

 \section{Introduction}

 As COVID-19 spread globally, many companies, including Google, Microsoft, Twitter, Amazon, and Facebook, instructed their software developers to go home and work remotely~\cite{duffy20}.
-Entire software development teams that used to work predominantly in-person suddenly had to pivot their work and re-imagine effective remote collaboration and communication.
+Entire software development teams that used to work predominantly in-person suddenly had to pivot their work and quickly establish effective remote collaboration and communication.